VyLanTran/WordleGame/README.md

 <br>
 <bold>OR</bold>
 <br>
-Open the terminal, clone the
+Open the terminal, clone the source code, and run "Wordle.java"